JustBuddy/UdonScripts/README.md

 Will turn stuff off when leaving a trigger collider.

 ## ObjectToggleMimic
-Mimics the active state of one GameObject to another, with an object to invert.
+Mimics the active state of one GameObject to another, with an option to invert.
 Should not be attached to any objects it references.